 The academic units of the Institute are the School of Architecture, School of Art, School of Design, School of Information, School of Liberal Arts and Sciences, School of Continuing and Professional Studies, and the Libraries.
-All of the schools are headed by deans who report to the provost and are responsible for the development and operation of the educational programs in their respective units.
-The director of libraries reports to the provost and is responsible for the development and operation of all Institute library collections, staffing, policies and multimedia services as an instructional resource.
+All of the schools are headed by Deans who report to the Provost and are responsible for the development and operation of the academic programs in their respective units.
+The head of Libraries (whether titled Director, Executive Director, or Dean) reports to the Provost and is responsible for the development and operation of all Institute Libraries' collections, staffing, policies and multimedia services as an instructional resource.